 Patents show Apple has worked hard to develop technology specific to folding devices.
 They range from new hinge technology to folding batteries and bendable displays.

 Little is known about Apple's plans for the foldable iPhone or if it will ever see the light of day.
-Ming-Chi Kuo believes Apple will release the device in 2023.
+Ming-Chi Kuo believes Apple will release the device in 2024 or later.

 "iPhone 15" Price and Release Date

 Predicting the price of a device that will be released so far in the future isn't exactly a science, but looking at Apple's pricing trends can give a hint.
-Expectations are that "iPhone 14" will retain the same pricing structure as the iPhone 13, and so too will "iPhone 15."
+Apple didn't deviate from its usual pricing structure for iPhone 14, and as long as the economy doesn't drastically change, it could do the same in 2023.

-Apple is expected to release its "iPhone 15" lineup in September 2023.
+Apple is expected to announce its "iPhone 15" lineup in September 2023.